chrisl8/ArloBot/scripts/README.md

 <li>view-model.sh - This will start RVIZ just to view the model-robot.</li>
 <li>resetUSB.sh - This will reset all of your USB ports without rebooting.</li>
 <li>ros_prep.sh - This is a helper script to get ports and things ready for ROS.</li>
+<li>There are a lot more scripts in here that I have forgotten to document.
+Please bug me if you want me to update this.</li>
 </ul>